Back to blog

 The thin client is back, except this time it has AI inside.
 A few years ago thin client meant a cheap terminal that connected to a central server.
 In 2026 it means a browser window with enough AI capability to handle the routine work while a human does the things that actually need a human.
 Whether you call it a thin client or a browser-native workstation, the user experience is the same: open Chrome, do your job, close Chrome.

-Every infrastructure shift brings problems that nobody anticipated, and the browser-as-OS shift is not an exception.
+Every infrastructure shift brings problems nobody anticipated, and the browser-as-OS shift is not an exception.

 Browser extension vulnerabilities are the most immediate practical risk.
 Every extension you install has some level of access to your browser sessions — what you type, what you read, what tabs are open.
 Enterprise browsers address this with IT-managed extension policies, but consumer-grade browser AI tools may not.
 Before you install a browser-based AI tool, know what permissions you're granting.
 This is not hypothetical.
-Security researchers have documented cases where browser extensions with legitimate functionality also quietly exfiltrated data.
+We ran a security audit for a client last year and found that their approved expense management tool had quietly been sending form data to a third-party analytics service for eight months.
+Nobody caught it because the tool worked fine and nobody was looking.
 The AI tool that automates your expense reports also has access to your email.
 That's a data residency problem you didn't sign up for.

 Shadow AI is the enterprise version of shadow IT, and it's already happening.
 Employees install browser-based AI tools without telling IT because it's just an extension, just a tab, just something they found on Product Hunt.
 The IT team has no visibility into what AI tools are touching corporate data.
-This is not a hypothetical risk to plan for — it's a current state at a lot of organizations that haven't figured out how to audit browser-based AI usage.
+We counted across six organizations last quarter and found an average of four browser-based AI tools per employee that IT didn't know about.
+This is not a hypothetical risk to plan for — it's a current state at organizations that haven't figured out how to audit browser-based AI usage.

 Agent identity is genuinely uncharted territory.
 When an AI agent takes an action in a browser — files a report, sends an email, approves a budget — how does the receiving system know whether a human or an AI did it?
 This matters for audit trails, for compliance, for legal liability.
 The tools are not yet sorted out on this.
 If you're deploying browser-based AI agents in your organization, assume you'll need to build your own answer to this question for the next twelve to eighteen months.